 The way he made it easy for me was, he’s got little tiny joints, which is bad for injury and inflammation, but a little bit of muscle on him looked like a huge amount of muscle.
 So he maybe only 70 kilos but in person he would look like he’s 80 odd kilos, because he has really full round muscle bellies very small waist.

 With John Abraham, John is just a workhorse, he’s very strong, it doesn’t matter if he’s had 2 hours sleep that night or 3 hours sleep or he’s been working 3 days straight, he would never complain, he would go to the gym he may be dragging ass, but he’d do it regardless.
 I would ask him maybe we should take an extra day off so you can go and recover, he’d say no we’ll go and do it so it so he is very easy to work with in that regard, but very hard because I couldn’t get the guy to go to bed.

-Bonus: Kris Gethin prepares chest, shoulder and leg workouts exclusively for Muscle Manual readers!
-Get it for free in the May issue Muscle Manual magazine here.
+Bonus: Kris Gethin’s chest, shoulder and leg workouts!
+Find it in the May issue Muscle Manual magazine here.